Autoura/TBDdemo/README.md

 Once you have this running (locally)

 1. On the first screen, tap button to create DID.
 This creates a TBD DID.
-Store this (and the private keys) when building your own services
+Store this (and the public/private keys) when building your own services
 2. Go to any of the services in the top menu
 3. If you have selected preferences, tap the button to call preferences service.
 1 second later the preferences will appear on the screen